Kwandwe Melton Manor: Our full report

 - The advantage of exclusively booking a private property for families is clear: they can feel really at home and enjoy their own space without concerns about other guests feeling disturbed.
 As parents don’t have to worry about messes or noise when their children play or run around at Melton Manor, the atmosphere at this private villa is usually much more relaxed for the whole family than at a normal lodge with other guests.

 All children staying at Kwandwe receive a little backpack with animal check lists, eco-themed games and puzzles, crayons or pencils in recycled tubes, a reusable BPA-free water bottle, a ‘Frolicking Rhino’ range of bath products and a list of environmentally friendly activities.
 At the end of their stay at Kwandwe Melton Manor they can also take a “Rangers in Training" certificate home with them.

 Children’s activities in Kwandwe Reserve comprise “poo safaris", treasure hunts, creative activities, spoor tracking, DVD-watching, Minno’s fishing trip, cooking, baking, and bedtime stories with milk and cookies.
 It’s even usually possible for children to head out on gentle game activities without their parents, to view hazard-free wildlife like giraffe, zebra or warthog after breakfast, which is called “Striped and Hooves adventure".

-With the launch of the ‘Blue Crane Conservation Club’ on 1st December 2013 there have been more eco-themed activities added to raise environmental awareness amongst even the youngest visitors.
+With the launch of the ‘Blue Crane Conservation Club’ in 2013 there have been more eco-themed activities added to raise environmental awareness amongst even the youngest visitors.
 Some examples are planting spekboom, which are among the most carbon-storing plant species, and guided ‘Bugs & Bones’ walks to look out for insects, bugs, bones, skulls and the tracks and droppings of wildlife.

 Child-minders, who are all first aid trained, are available with prior arrangement at no additional cost.